-Prerequisite(s): A grade of "C" or higher or concurrent enrollment in ED 276; and a grade of "C" or higher in ED 277 and a grade of "C" or higher in ED 283 and a grade of "C" or higher in ED 284 and a grade of "C" or higher in ED 285 and a grade of "C" or higher in ED 289 and a grade of "C" or higher in ED 290.
+Prerequisite(s): A grade of "C" or higher or concurrent enrollment in ED 276; and a grade of "C" or higher in ED 287 and a grade of "C" or higher in ED 283 and a grade of "C" or higher in ED 284 and a grade of "C" or higher in ED 285 and a grade of "C" or higher in ED 289 and a grade of "C" or higher in ED 290.
 Prerequisites may be waived by the consent of instructor.
+Students must have at least 1.5 years of working in a preK-12 education setting to be considered for instructor approval.
 Comment: Letter grade only.
 ED 294 may not be audited.
 ED 294 may not be taken credit no credit.
-ED 294 is offered in the Spring semester only.
-Students may be required to obtain fingerprint, background check, and TB test clearances, as required by their practicum site.
-Students will also be required to obtain liability insurance.
-In addition to completing practicum and seminar requirements, students must achieve target levels on their practicum evaluations and suitability ratings.
-A breach of confidentiality during the practicum experience will result in immediate failure of this class.
-This course requires students to fulfill their assignments at a practicum site.
+Students may be required to obtain fingerprinting, background check, and TB test clearances, as required by their practicum site.
+Students will also be required to obtain liability insurance and/or sign a liability waiver form.
+In addition to completing internship requirements, students must achieve target levels on their practicum evaluations and suitability/disposition ratings.
+A breach of confidentiality during the internship experience will result in immediate failure of this class.
+This course requires students to fulfill their assignments in a classroom setting.